bradleecrockett/SentenceLength/README.md

 # SentenceLength
-Create a command line tool that determines the average sentence length of a text file
+Create a command line tool that determines the average sentence length of a text file.

 ## Software Requirements